 The changes in this area are a bit more radical.
 The BOPF you know and love is no more.
 It’s been replaced by something that—though conceptually identical—is implemented in a totally different way technically.
 In case you have a heart attack when you read that BOPF is now in “maintenance mode” when you’ve just spent the last three years writing all your new applications using BOPF—as SAP recommended—fear not: SAP says that your investment is safe and that from 2020 there will be native integration between RAP and BOPF, although it does say that once RAP is available to you, don’t use BOPF for any new developments.

-At the time of writing, the new business object concept is only a few days old and thus will no doubt get radical changes in future releases.
+At the time of writing, the new business object concept is not very old and thus will no doubt get radical changes in future releases.
 There are two strands to this: the use of a Business Definition Language and the idea that business objects are first-class citizens.

 Business Definition Language